ktrnka/company-detective/README.md

 ## Note

 This project is under active development.
 Some features or data sources may change or be refactored.
-Always refer to the most recent documentation or contact the maintainers for the latest information.